Jean-Marie Balestre: Early life

 Balestre was born at Saint-Rémy-de-Provence, Bouches-du-Rhône.
 He studied law in Paris, and afterwards worked as a journalist on a number of publications.

 World War II

 Details of Balestre's activities during World War II are unknown.
-He was a member of the French Nazi division of the SS, but later claimed to have been an undercover agent for the French Resistance, and received the Legion of Honour for services to France in 1968.
+He was a member of the French Nazi division of the SS.
+When photographs began to circulate of Balestre wearing a German uniform, he took unsuccessful legal action to suppress their publication.
+He later claimed to have been an undercover agent for the French Resistance, and received the Legion of Honour for service to France in 1968.